Ajisaputrars/Submission-4-Football-Match-Schedule-App-Swift-iOS/README.md

 - **_Controller_**: In MVP design pattern, **Controller** still exist of course, but its function is minimalized.
 Note that you split all the way the View, Model, and Presenter class, the Controller class can be thinned up, significantly.

 #### **Service Class**
-Every class in a project have to do only a specific job, and so does **Service** class.
+Every class in a project should do only a specific job, and so does **Service** class.
 This class is created to get data from the server, create object based on the **Model** class, and then transfer the object to the **Presenter**.

 #### **Core Data**